sixfab/tinycell_test-process/README.md

 - `Status.TIMEOUT`: At least one test timed out.
 - `WATCHDOG_TIMEOUT`: Watchdog stopped the program.
 - `TERMINATE_REQUEST`: Program was terminated by coordinator (SIGUSR1).

-### Environmental Variables
-Environment file should be kept on `~/.tinycell_test-coordinator/.env` location -- even if you don't use test-coordinator program.
-It is designed this way to have integration with each other.
-In this environment secrets file, you have to set two variables to work with Slack.
-- `SLACK_BOT_TOKEN`: Bot User OAuth Token which can be found on api.slack.com.
-- `SLACK_REPORT_CHANNEL`: Slack channel where you want to send the logs including "#" character.

 ## Architecture
 The architecture relies on a test manager class inherited from the state manager used in Tinycell SDK.
 The problem we did overcome is the implementation of `execute_current_step()` method which was calling a pointer with function parameters given.
 The inheritence allows us to re-implement that method with desired execution function.
 In TesterManager class, we send the given functions and their parameters into Tinycell device with using Pyboard tool.